DanOvad/covid-hotspots/cloud-function/README.md

 ### 4. Google Cloud Scheduler
 [Skip Ahead: [Creating the Cron Job](#4---Creating-the-Cron-Job)]

-A cron job was created in Cloud Scheduler to write to the Pub/Sub topic and subsequently run the Cloud Function, which updates our Google Cloud Storage buckets.
+A cron job was created in Cloud Scheduler to write to the Pub/Sub topic and subsequently run the Cloud Function, which updates blobs in our Google Cloud Storage bucket.

 ### 5. Conclusion
 [Skip Ahead: [Conclusion](#5---Conclusion)]